Implement Flex Mode on a Unity Game

 -

-Inside this script, create the
+Inside this script, replace the automatically generated class with the

 FlexProxy